Your trusted source for investing success since 2007. Renowned for our market outlook reports and investing guides.

 Why invest in bitcoin?
-While the cryptocurrency’s price has seen majors lows in recent years, it’s also reached incredible highs.
+While the cryptocurrency’s price has seen major lows in recent years, it’s also reached incredible highs.

-The best known of the crypto assets, bitcoin isn’t a fiat currency that is kept in banks — many believe that gives the cryptocurrency leverage because it isn’t beholden to the vulnerabilities of national currencies.
+The best known of the myriad crypto assets, bitcoin isn’t a fiat currency stored in banks — many believe that gives the cryptocurrency leverage because it isn’t beholden to the vulnerabilities of national currencies.
 Furthermore, international transactions with digital currencies can be completed quickly and cheaply compared to traditional currency transactions.

 Given these factors, why invest in bitcoin?
 Here the Investing News Network breaks down the essentials, including what the market currently looks like and its future outlook.

 While bitcoin’s position as a safe haven is still up for debate, its high-risk nature is no secret.
 In the early days of bitcoin trading, the alternative currency faced resistance from governments around the world.
 In 2014, the US Internal Revenue Service took action to discourage the use of bitcoin, ruling that “general tax principles applicable to property transactions apply to transactions using virtual currency.”
 Ultimately, the fluctuating value of bitcoin could trigger capital gains taxes for consumers.

 As bitcoin has gained popularity with investors, government regulatory agencies such as the US Securities and Exchange Commission (SEC) have made moves to curb that propensity for risk.
 In July 2017, the SEC ruled that initial coin offerings should be regulated and subject to federal laws.